 Line 64 - Enter the MCTD exemption for co-generators.
 If you qualify as a co-generation facility, see Part IV below for computation of this exemption.

-Line 65 - Enter the dollar value of Mcfs of gas service used to generate electricity for sale.
-Compute this amount either by:
+Line 65 - Enter the dollar value of Mcfs of gas service used to generate electricity by using one of the following methods: